Martial arts films are a famous subgenre of modern action films that rely heavily on the philosophies of different martial arts.

 While his father was a major leading man in martial arts films, Brandon would visit his father’s sets, which inspired him to become an actor.

-Lee was 8 years old when his father died, becoming an iconic figure of both martial arts and martial arts films.
+Lee was 8 years old when his father died, becoming an iconic figure in both martial arts and martial arts films.
 Lee pursued his goal of being an actor.

-After doing local theatre for a while, Lee made his screen debut opposite David Carradine in the 1986 ABC’s television film Kung Fu: The Movie.
+After doing local theatre for a while, Lee made his screen debut opposite David Carradine in the 1986 ABC television film Kung Fu: The Movie.

 In 1992, he landed his most notable role as Eric Draven in Alex Proyas’s The Crow (1994), based on the comic book of the same name, which would be his final film.